isomerpages/moe-huayisec/pages/FAQ.md

 **4 \.
 How will Full Subject-Based Banding (FSBB) look like in Hua Yi?**<br>In 2021, we have integrated the Normal Academic and Normal Technical stream.
 The integration of both streams is Hua Yi’s first step towards Full Subject-Based Banding (FSBB) in 2022 as we celebrate the unique strengths and diversity of our students.

 (a) How does FSBB work?
-*   When FSBB is fully implemented, students from the Express, Normal (Academic), and Normal (Technical) streams will be merged into a single course of study.
+*   FSBB is fully implemented in 2024, with the removal of the different streams.
+All students will be grouped into mixed form classes, with the provision of a common curriculum.
-*   All students will attend the same Common Curriculum lessons, but they will go to different classes for the SBB lessons.
-During SBB lessons, students are offered in ability-banded classes - Express, N(A), and N(T).
-They will get to interact with other students from another class.
+Besides the common curriculum, students have the flexibility to take SBB subjects at G1, G2 or G3 level.

 The Common Curriculum comprises the following subjects:
 *   Art;